ibuildingsnl/workshop-bootstrap-jquery/README.md

 ## setup (vagrant)

-If you don't want to install Node, Ruby, etc. on your workstation, you van use the Vagrant box.
+If you don't want to install Node, Ruby, etc. on your workstation, you can use the Vagrant box.
 Make sure you have [Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed, as well as [Ansible](http://docs.ansible.com/ansible/intro_installation.html), and then run: